black and white bed linen

 • Drain access (gravity or pump)

-• Ventilation space
+• Ventilation clearance

 • Water line connection

-• Cabinet fit and clearance
+• Cabinet fit and airflow

 Installation & Setup Considerations